kunal-sanghvi/flask-app/README.md

-# flask-celery-app
+# flask-app
-Simple API+Worker service using Flask, Celery and SQLAlchemy
+Simple API service using Flask and SQLAlchemy